The Right(s)

 The Right to Object is where you will see the most activity and changes.
 This is separated into two areas, and there are two “must-dos” with both areas; they can object to direct marketing processing.
 Secondly, the right to Object can be based upon legitimate or public interest grounds.
 Organisations must offer a way to object online, and you must inform people of their right to object in a privacy notice.

-The Right to Data Portability – An individual has the right to obtain and reuse their personal data for their own purposes.
+The Right to Data Portability—Individuals have the right to obtain and reuse their personal data for their own purposes.

 The data minimisation principle requires organisations not to hold data for any longer than necessary and not to change the use of the data from the purpose for which it was initially collected.
-At the same time, organisations must delete any data at the request of the individuals3.
+At the same time, organisations must delete any data at the request of individuals3.
 This means organisations need to have the processes and technologies in place to delete data in response to requests from individuals at all times.
-More in-depth training and how we can help you are contained within our training courses.
+Our training courses contain more in-depth training and explain how we can help you.

 1 General Data Protection Regulation Coming 25th May 2018